 Namespaces are a way to divide cluster resources among multiple users.
 Namespaces are suited for scenarios where multiple users spread across multiple teams or projects.

 Currently, CCI provides general-computing and GPU-accelerated namespaces.
 You need to select the resource type when creating a namespace, so that the container in the created workload runs on this type of clusters.

-- CPU-accelerated: Supports creation of container instances with GPU resources.
+- GPU-accelerated: Supports creation of container instances with GPU resources.
 This namespace type is suitable for scenarios such as deep learning, scientific computing, and video processing.

 Relationship Between Namespaces and Networks